myhometech/MyHome/replit.md

-# HomeDocs Application
+# MyHome Application

 ## Overview

-HomeDocs is a comprehensive document management application for homeowners to organize property-related documents.
+MyHome is a comprehensive document management application for homeowners to organize property-related documents.
 The project includes a complete web application (React + Node.js) and a native iOS app with advanced camera scanning capabilities.
-Both versions sync through a shared backend API with PostgreSQL database and Replit authentication.
+Both versions sync through a shared backend API with PostgreSQL database and simple authentication.

-**Latest Update**: Simplified authentication system to use only email/password authentication.
-Removed all complex OAuth integrations (Google, Replit) and kept only simple, secure email/password authentication with bcrypt hashing and PostgreSQL session storage.
-Updated database schema to remove unnecessary authentication columns and enforced proper user data isolation with userId constraints on all user-specific tables.
+**Latest Update**: Changed branding from 'HomeDocs' to 'MyHome' throughout the application.
+Updated all client-side components, iOS documentation, and project files to reflect the new brand name.
+Also simplified authentication system to use only email/password authentication with bcrypt hashing and PostgreSQL session storage.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Project Direction: Building iOS version of HomeDocs document management app.
+Project Direction: Building iOS version of MyHome document management app.
 Essential Features: Phone camera scanning for document digitization, future Google Drive integration planned.

 ## System Architecture